vedrakholia32/Code_sense_/README.md

-# 🧠 ErrorSe---
+# ErrorSense

-## 🚀 Features**ErrorSense** is a VS Code extension that provides instant, AI-powered explanations for programming errors — right inside your editor.
+##  Features**ErrorSense** is a VS Code extension that provides instant, AI-powered explanations for programming errors — right inside your editor.
 Select the  Code, then let ErrorSense explain it clearly and help you fix it faster.

 But that's not all: ErrorSense is also powers a web version, so you can use it from any browser as a standalone programming assistant.

-## 🎥 Demo
+##  Demo

 ![ErrorSense Demo](./assets/demo.gif)